inkVerb/Guru/Android/adb-fastboot.md

 `sudo fastboot devices` # list attached devices to see if everything is working

 `sudo fastboot oem device-info`

+`sudo fastboot oem lock` # in case you want to lock your phone again after unlocking it from the manufacturer

+`sudo fastboot oem unlock` # if you want to unlock your phone if/after you don't need a key from the manufacturer

 `sudo fastboot flash boot boot.img` # puts the recovery on the phone